Ecwid/ecwid-wordpress-plugin/readme.txt

 == Changelog ==
 = 6.12.30 - Feb 26, 2024 =
-- Fixed an issue where some links in the storefront could return a "not found" status in certain cases.
+- Fixed an issue where some links in the storefront could return a "not found" status in some cases.

 = 6.12.29 - Feb 21, 2024 =
 - Fixed an issue where incorrect data was sometimes displayed on the storefront page.
 Please update your ecommerce plugin.